BrowniesRuns/Diamond-Any-Manipless/README.md

 This is a .md file made for **Corvimae's Pokémon Ranger Website found [here](https://ranger.maybreak.com/route)** and are used to make speedrunning easier combining the IV Calculator for Chimchar and where to go a lot easier, taking away the extra work of needing to calculate how much damage a move will do or if you will live the hit.
 Also removing the complete guesswork of what your Hidden Power is and making it much more simple to pick up and play!

 ## How do I use the file?
+There are 2 ways you can use this file

+1. Take the name 'BrowniesRuns/Diamond-Any-Manipless' and put it into the **Load from REPO** section in ranger